WendolynQuartey/capstone-1/README.md

 # Ledger App

+## Running the Code
+You can simply run the BankApp class in IntelliJ IDEA once you clone this repo.

 ## Description
 > A command-line ledger application that tracks user deposits and payments, generates financial reports, and persists data to CSV files.